 Photograph: Andy Catterall

 The Royal Musical Association is the foremost society in the UK dedicated to the study of music.
-Founded in 1874, its principal objectives are the advancement of scholarship and scholarly publication.
 Membership is open to any individual interested in musical research.

-The RMA is a registered charity (no. 222410; see Charity Commission for England and Wales Register of Charities) and a UK limited company (Company No. 00081327; see Companies House).
+The RMA is a registered charity (no. 222410; see Charity Commission for England and Wales Register of Charities) and a UK limited company (Company No. 00081327).